Why Avoiding Conflict is Making You Lonely

-Why avoiding conflict to get ‘peace’ comes at the expense of intimacy.
-4-minute read.
+Why avoiding conflict to get ‘peace’ comes at the expense of intimacy - 4 minute read

-But what Emma and Peter present to the world isn't exactly what is going on underneath.
-On the surface, everything seems great.
-But that's the problem, isn't it?
-There's a lack of depth.
-Their relationship is too shallow, the love is a little forced and their level of emotional intimacy is low.
-Why?
-Because they have created a marriage where peace is the highest value.
-Not intimacy.
-Not closeness.
-Peace and calm.
+But Emma and Peter are becoming lonely.
+What they present to the world isn't what’s going on underneath.
+On the surface, everything seems great, but there's a lack of depth.
+Their relationship stays at surface level.
+It’s shallow and, as a result, their level of emotional intimacy is low.
+They feel like they are becoming more and more disconnected.

 Would you say Emma and Peter's marriage is sustainable?